twardoch/pypolona/README.md

-  -A, --advanced        Query is advanced search query, see Documentation -I, --ids             Query is space-separated IDs -D, --download        Download images from results, see Options
+  -A, --advanced        Query is advanced search query, see Documentation -I, --ids             Query is space-separated IDs -D, --download        Download images from results, see Options -i, --images          Download as JPEGs in a subfolder instead of one PDF

 Options:
   -l [language [language ...]], --lang [language [language ...]]